 CBD can be extracted from industrial hemp or from the medicinal cannabis plant (*note hemp and cannabis are essentially the same plant however hemp can contain no more than .3% THC) There's no difference between CBD from hemp, and CBD from medicinal cannabis however it takes a large amount of hemp to produce a CBD rich product.

 CBD is extracted from hemp using solvents such as butane and hexane and it's been known to leave toxic residue in poorly produced products.
 The hemp plant absorb toxins from the soil, therefore the soil hemp is grown in should be tested and monitored before used for human consumption.
 If you're buying hemp derived CBD make sure it's from a good source that provides the labs so you can see it's free from toxins.

 CBD from cannabis plant (full spectrum)

-The cannabis plant on the other hand has plants with high levels of CBD, up to 20% therefore, CBD can be extracted using a simple oil infusion, or in tinctures with alcohol.
+The cannabis plant on the other hand has cultivars with high levels of CBD, up to 20% therefore, CBD can be extracted using a simple oil infusion, or in tinctures with alcohol.
 CBD derived this way is preferred because of the entourage effect (meaning all chemical compounds are working together in a synergistic way).
 Whole plant therapy uses the full spectrum, whereas hemp has lower levels of some compounds, therefore CBD derived from the medical cannabis plant is believed to have better efficacy.